dui-luis-alberto-37/WhisprX/README.md

 # WhisprX
+by Luis Alberto García Orozco

+## Description
-This is a proyect of an API that uses whisper from Open AI for posting in X
+This is a proyect of an API that uses whisper from Open AI for posting in X.